Sex is fun, but it pays to be prepared and to clear your mind before you do it.

 Make a to do list

-If making a pre-sex to-do list doesn’t sound like an exciting concept, then you’re not a to-do list person and you’re missing out.
-To-do lists are great tools, helping you organize your thoughts, keeping them contained and preventing them from popping up at random times.
+If making a pre-sex to-do list doesn’t sound like an exciting prospect then you’re not a to-do list person and you’re seriously missing out.
+To-do lists are awesome tools, helping you organize your thoughts, keeping them contained and preventing them from popping up at random times, like when you’re trying to have fun.
 You don’t want to be having sex while thinking about the fact that you need to buy more milk and clean out the fridge.
 Trust the list.

 Keep a stash of all the items you need